thenexthub/Codira/docs/proposals/OptionSets.rst

         NSAlignAllEdgesNearest = NSAlignMinXNearest|NSAlignMaxXNearest|NSAlignMinYNearest|NSAlignMaxYNearest,
     };

-However, we can address all of these issues in Swift.
+However, we can address all of these issues in Codira.
 We should make the theoretically correct struct-of-Bools representation also be the natural and optimal way to express option sets.